Volunteers Fulfill Our Mission

 Do you want to make a difference in people’s lives?
 Have a few hours to spare?
-The Hearing Loss Association of America (HLAA) needs you!
-Look below for ways to help people with hearing loss.
-HLAA relies heavily on people just like you to help extend its influence by reaching people with hearing loss and their friends, families and co-workers in communities all across the United States.
+The Hearing Loss Association of America (HLAA) needs you.
+Look here for ways to get involved.
 For more information, email us at firstname.lastname@example.org.

 You can put your time and talents to work in many ways.
 Find your niche and realize you are not alone with your hearing loss while you help out the leading organization for people with hearing loss.